 Where to Mail Form 1040

-Where you should mail a paper copy of Form 1040 if you really don't want to e-file depends on whether you're including a payment and your state of residence.
+If you really don’t want to e-file, the address to which you should mail a paper copy of Form 1040 depends on whether you're including a payment and on your state of residence.
 The IRS offers a full list of addresses for each circumstance and each state on its website.

 Requirements for Filing Form 1040

-- The 2019 Form 1040 has only three numbered schedules, down from six the year before.
+- The 2020 Form 1040 has only three numbered schedules, down from six in previous years.